WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 Using the Package
 #################

 This page describes the general design of the classes and functions in this package to enable users to use the package to its full potential.
-The package is designed to be used in a variety of ways, and the following sections describe the different ways in which the package can be used.
 The aim of pybullet_industrial was to merge the worlds of process simulations and multibody robot simulations by providing a combined solution with reasonable performance in both domains.
 The main robot simulation functionality is provided by a dedicated Robot object called :class:`RobotBase`, while the process is simulated by a class called :class:`EndeffectorTool`.
-Speaking plainly, this means that robot tools encapsulate the various manufacturing processes.
+Speaking plainly, this means that the :class:`RobotBase` object discribes the robot simulation while :class:`EndeffectorTool` objects encapsulate the various manufacturing processes.

 The following sections will dive deeper into the robot and endeffector objects and detail how they can be used to simulate manufacturing scenarios.